jmeadowcroft/EWU-CSCD371-2019-Fall/README.md

 #### Person
 - Create a new `Person` struct
-- A person has a first and last name
 - `Person` should implement `IEquatable<Person>`
 - Ensure appropriate equality operators are also written
 - Implement a reasonable ToString method